Yep, Joe Jonas and Sophie Turner Are Every Bit the Cool Parents We Imagined They'd Be - E! Online

 The native of Northampton, England, and her New Jersey-bred husband are "so excited to be parents," a source told E!
 News in those initial weeks, revealing the duo have "been texting pictures to friends and calling on FaceTime to show her off."

-In the more than 12 months since, they've found some more creative ways of putting their new-parent pride on display, eagle-eyed Instagram fans making note of both Turner's Willa-themed Jennifer Fisher Jewelry necklace and the delicate "W" on her left wrist.
+In the years since, they've found some more creative ways of putting their new-parent pride on display, eagle-eyed Instagram fans making note of both Turner's Willa-themed Jennifer Fisher Jewelry necklace and the delicate "W" on her left wrist.

-Though properly obsessed, the pair have been intentional about keeping their newborn away from prying lenses, Turner going off on a pack of photographers in May for "taking pictures of a baby without their permission."
+Though properly obsessed, the pair have been intentional about keeping both their eldest and their latest arrival away from prying lenses, Turner going off on a pack of photographers in 2021 for "taking pictures of a baby without their permission."
 She has yet to share any photos herself, she noted, and it wasn't as if she didn't have an iPhone full of 'em.

 "The reason that I am not posting pictures of my daughter and making sure that we can avoid paparazzi at all costs is because I explicitly do not want those photos out there," she explained in a clip she added, then deleted, from her Instagram Story.
 "She is my daughter.
 She did not ask for this life, to be photographed."

-So we're not exactly putting money down on Willa making a sidestage appearance when Jonas and brothers Nick Jonas and Kevin Jonas kick off their band's outdoor Remember This Tour in Las Vegas Aug.
-20.
+So we're not exactly putting money down on Willa making a sidestage appearance as Jonas and brothers Nick Jonas and Kevin Jonas continue their Five Albums.
+One Night tour.

-However, the soon-to-be toddler does command an audience with a few special VIPs.
-"They think she's adorable," Danielle Jonas told People of her daughters' reactions to their new baby cousin.
+However, the toddler does command an audience with a few special VIPs.
+"They think she's adorable," Danielle Jonas told People of her daughters' reactions to their new cousin.
 The entire Jonas brood—she and her husband, his brothers and their wives Turner and Priyanka Chopra—made a habit of hopping on Zoom for virtual movie nights, the mom of two shared, "and we go to the same movie and start at the same time.
 People are talking through the movie and it's just fun!"

-But for 7-year-old Alena and 4-year-old Valentina, Willa is the main attraction.
-"They are over the moon about her," she said in the March chat.
+But for 9-year-old Alena and 6-year-old Valentina, Willa is the main attraction.
+"They are over the moon about her," she said in the March 2021 chat.
 "Everything is 'I'm going to make this picture for Willa.
 Can you send it to her?'
 And we'll be looking on the computer for swimsuits and they'll be like, 'Willa needs one and maybe we need to get her one for Easter.'
 Everything always comes back to Willa."

 Which, join the club.
-Though Turner has already cemented motherhood as "my favorite job I've ever had," her other day job has come calling.
-And returning to work on HBO's The Staircase while Jonas hits the road means they're going to have to rely on that finely honed teamwork.
+Though Turner has already cemented motherhood as "my favorite job I've ever had," her other day job eventually came calling.
+And returning to work while Jonas hits the road means they're going to have to rely on that finely honed teamwork.

 "It's definitely a new experience now that we are all kind of back.
-I'm going on tour, she's starting a project," he admitted while appearing on E!'s Daily Pop June 3.
+I'm going on tour, she's starting a project," he admitted while appearing on E!'s Daily Pop in June 2021.
 "It's going to be a lot of flying back and forth on days off, for me at least.
 It's kind of a new territory."

 Sometimes that's what a man's gotta do.
 But we have a feeling they're up to the challenge.